toidiu/toidiu.github.io/content/resume_detail/other.md

 - commiting to rust lang issue and following thru on it (7 months)

- - Worked closely with Data Science/Design/iOS to help launch music recommendaRon service and make it more resilient.
 - migrating old recs api to new micro service logic
-     - HA for data published by DS
-     - realizing fastly was caching recs
-       - change from blacklist to whitelist and rolling it out in production

  - debugging and optimizing Mongo query performance across different services
  - write unit and mongo embed tests across the many services